datajake1999/EAXReverb_VST/readme.md

 It is very easy to utilize this plugin.
 Lets use Reaper as an example.
 In your parameter window, you will see a list of parameters and their values.
 You can scroll with your mouse or use your keyboard to choose your parameter/value, and if you know which value you want right away, you can type it in the value edit field.

+# Additional features
+* Ability to run the reverb engine at a different sample rate than the host
+* Apply EQ after the reverb
+* Resample the output (unstable)
+* Reduce the bit depth of the output

 # Building from source

 ## on Windows